Advantech-IIoT/node-red-contrib-atetp/README.md

 A collection of [Node-RED](http://nodered.org) nodes for Advantech IIoT electronic typeplate function.

 Notice that an Advantech IIoT Platform SDK have to be installed to make this node works correctly.
-Advantech IIoT Platform SDK download link is shown below: https://github.com/Advantech-IIoT/Platform-SDK/tree/master/bin
+Advantech IIoT Platform SDK download link is shown here:
+https://github.com/Advantech-IIoT/Platform-SDK/tree/master/bin

 ## Installation